oerdnj/dp2025/main.typ

 === MAYO

 The MAYO algorithm has been included in the testing as the signature sizes fit very well into DNS.
 Unfortunately, the public key size is bit more on the higher end.
 MAYO is one of the Oil and Vinegar based schemes.

 === ANTRAG-512

-The last algorithm included in this work hasn't be submitted into the NIST Additional Digital Signature Scheme Round 2, but it has been presented during ASIACRYPT (FIXME).
-It builds on the FALCON digital signing scheme, but achieves smaller public key and signature sizes compared to other latice-based algorithms.
+The last algorithm included in this work hasn't be submitted into the NIST Additional Digital Signature Scheme Round 2, but it has been presented during ASIACRYPT @cryptoeprint:2023-1335.
+It builds on the FALCON digital signing scheme, but achieves smaller public key and signature sizes compared to other lattice-based algorithms.
 Specifically, the public key size is smaller than both FALCON-512 and HAWK-512, and the signature size is smaller than FALCON-512 and only slightly larger than HAWK-512.

 == Implementation Status

 During the implementation of the new cryptographic algorithms, the cryptographic API in the BIND 9 has been cleaned up.
 Duplicate functions (`verify`, and `verify2`) have been merged and unused functions (`createctx2`, `computesecret`, `paramcompare`, and `cleanup`) have been removed.
 This has been submitted to the upstream project in the `ondrej/dst_api-cleanup` branch.

 During implementation of the algorithm with larger secret key, public key or signature sizes, it was discovered that additional modifications to the BIND 9 code were needed, specifically sizes of various internal buffers and data structures that hold the secret key, public keys and signatures.

 Additionally, the limits of allowed outgoing DNS queries had to be increased because the increase in the DNS response sizes causes some of the queries to fallback to TCP which in turn would increase the number of outgoing queries needed to resolve a domain name.
 For some algorithms, this would lead to initial failures in the DNS resolving, skewing the results.

 === FALCON

 As the FALCON algorithm has been already standardized by NIST, multiple implementations exists.
-PQclean (FIXME) project provides clean, tested and vetted implementation of the FALCON algorithm that can be easily integrated into other projects.
-The liboqs library (FIXME) that extends OpenSSL library has also been considered, but for the testing purposes an implementation that can be fully embedded into BIND 9 project was more suitable.
+PQclean project @cryptoeprint:2022_337 provides clean, tested and vetted implementation of the FALCON algorithm that can be easily integrated into other projects.
+The liboqs library @cryptoeprint:2016_1017 that extends OpenSSL library has also been considered, but for the testing purposes an implementation that can be fully embedded into BIND 9 project was more suitable.

 The copy of the FALCON PQclean code has been embedded into BIND 9 project in the `ondrej/pqc-falcon` project.